afnanenayet/twitter-stream/docs/README.md

 was being ingested by the tweet streaming logic in the method that handles the GET request.

+### Tokio

+The meat of this project is the way we use Tokio.
+I implement a future that processes a stream and converts each item into a sentiment analysis score and prints that to STDOUT, so you have a live view of scores as they come in.
+I implement a separate stream per keyword so we can evaluate each keyword concurrently as they come in.
+I was considering setting up a separate future/stream to print scores to STDOUT, but I don't think it'll take longer to print than it does to generate a sentiment score for a tweet.

 ### Dependencies

 At first I wanted to use the rust-twitter-streaming crate, but it doesn't build